 Setup Console Application

-To configure the console application to use the service, open Program.cs and insert the following code.
+To configure the console application to use the service, open Program.cs and insert the following code, aiding in getting started with the OpenAI Responses API in your application.

 Create Environment Variable for the API-Key